Nules84/CI_PP2_ArtiQuiz/README.md

 little vertical screen space is taken up.
 Similarly, this logo image was developed using Adobe XD.

 * The first thing you should notice are the questions displayed on the Questions page.
-The questions themselves are displayed in a large font in gold text against a purple background, keeping to the theme of the Archiquiz website.
+The questions themselves are displayed in a large font in gold text against a purple background, keeping to the theme of the ArtiQuiz website.

 * Below the question, the user will be presented with four possible answers, each resembling a clickable button, much like those discovered on the Home page.
 When a user hovers their mouse over an answer button, the button will have a box-shadow effect.

 * Below the answer buttons, there is a progress bar.
 The progress bar is a visual interpretation of how far through the user is in their game.
 As a user progresses through the game, the progress bar will fill.
-There are ten questions within the Archiquiz game therefore the progress bar will fill ten per cent every time a question is answered.
+There are ten questions within the ArtiQuiz game therefore the progress bar will fill ten per cent every time a question is answered.
 The progress bar has a gold border and a purple background, it fills with gold as the game progresses, keeping to the theme of the website.

 * South of the progress bar, the user is presented with three vital pieces of information.